Image from Unsplash

 Sleeping can feel like lying down on clouds.
 If you take pride in prioritizing your sleep hygiene by using an organic mattress topper, organic futon, and those extra comfy blankets, then sleeping will be even more heavenly.

 We sometimes count it as a hobby.
 When we’re sad or want to relax: we go to sleep.
 Sleep is one of our necessities to live.
-Our bodies can’t function properly without it and if we try to it will cause various health problems.
+We don’t feel good when we don’t get enough sleep.
+Our bodies can’t function properly without it, and if we try to, it will cause various health problems.

 Freely giving in when you feel sleepy is of the best things, aside from waking up refreshed or even at a state of forgetting what day or time it is, sleeping brings the body many benefits.
 But, why does sleeping feel so good?
-Let’s jot down what’s so refreshing about it!
+Whether we are at home or traveling, let’s jot down what’s so refreshing about it!